FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio examples fetch [OPTIONS] EXAMPLE

-  The 'apio examples fetch' command fetchs the files of the specified example
+  The command ‘apio examples fetch’ fetches the files of the specified example
-  to the current directory rot to the directory specified by the --dst option.
+  to the current directory or to the directory specified by the –dst option.
-  The destination directory does not have to exist but if it does it must be
+  The destination directory does not need to exist, but if it does, it must be
   empty.

   Examples:
     apio examples fetch alhambra-ii/ledon
     apio examples fetch alhambra-ii/ledon -d foo/bar

-  For a list of available examples type 'apio examples list'.
+  [Hint] For the list of available examples, type ‘apio examples list’.

 Options:
   -d, --dst path  Set a different destination directory.